 - The lenses feature a reflective coating for improved light transmission

-- Are fully sealed and thus 100% waterproof
+- They are fully sealed and thus 100% waterproof

-- Are filled with nitrogen to make them fog proof
+- They are filled with nitrogen to make them fog proof

 - They have a rather dull design